-A floor lamp or table lamp, or any lamp needs a certification in most countries to be sold to consumers.
+A floor, table, or any lamp needs certification in most countries to be sold to consumers.
 In the United States, a lamp should be UL or ETL listed.

-To find out the difference between these two kinds of listings, you can read our blog Is ETL Listed The Same As UL Listed?
+To find out the difference between these two listings, you can read our blog, Is ETL Listed The Same As UL Listed?
 Understanding the Certifications by clicking here.

 At Mondoro, we have UL (Underwriters Laboratories) certification for portable lamps.
 We export many lamps from Vietnam to the United States, so we understand what it means to be UL listed and have UL certification.

-Almost every country in the world has some standard for electrical components and parts.
-For example, a lamp that is UL certified could not be sold in the UK as a British Standard lamp; this is because even if some parts are the same, many parts and components are not.
+Almost every country has some standard for electrical components and parts.
+For example, a UL-certified lamp could not be sold in the UK as a British Standard lamp because even if some parts are the same, many parts and components are not.

 Having all parts and components as UL parts and components is not the same as a lamp being UL or ETL listed.
-This can get confusing for some people; they think as long as the components and the parts have the UL or other listing, then the lamp should also be considered a UL-listed lamp.
+This can confuse some people; they think that as long as the components and the parts have the UL or other listing, the lamp should also be considered a UL-listed lamp.

-This is not the case because any lamp that is considered Ul or ETL listed needs to go through a testing process.
-In other words, there are a series of tests that we will conduct on every single lamp we produce that is UL listed.
+This is not the case because any lamp considered Ul or ETL listed must undergo testing.
+In other words, we will conduct a series of tests on every single lamp we produce that is UL listed.
 Only when the lamp has passed those UL tests can we certify the lamp as a UL lamp and put a UL sticker on the socket.

-A UL inspector must check every electric part or component that we use on a lamp.
-We need to show our UL inspector that every important UL component we are using was also tested and certified.
+A UL inspector must check every electric component we use on a lamp.
+We must show our UL inspector that every important UL component we use is also tested and certified.

 Periodic UL Inspections and UL Fees

 To keep our UL listing up-to-date, we must pay yearly fees plus UL inspection fees.
-This means that periodically a certified UL inspector will come to our factory and check all the parts and components and test our lamps.
+This means that a certified UL inspector will periodically come to our factory to check all the parts and components and test our lamps.

 This is part of the entire UL listing process, as the standards and testing are rigorous.
-That is why having a UL listing can be very costly and difficult for a small manufacturer or supplier to have.
+That is why a UL listing can be very costly and challenging for a small manufacturer or supplier.

 The UL or ETL listing is about safety.
-A lamp uses electrical components, and if these components are inferior or the lamp is not wired correctly, it can be a safety or fire hazard.
-This is why most countries will require some standards for electrical products sold to consumers.
+A lamp uses electrical components; if these components are inferior or the lamp is not wired correctly, it can be a safety or fire hazard.
+This is why most countries will require some standards for consumer electrical products.

-If you are selling lamps in the United States or any other product, you should get product liability insurance to mitigate your liability.
+If you sell lamps in the United States or any other product, you should get product liability insurance to mitigate your liability.
 Having product liability insurance to sell to a country like the United States is essential.

 Even in our manufacturing, we have to deal with a few crazy complaints or threats of lawsuits; everyone does.
-These never amounted to anything, but I can attest that there are people out there looking at how they can get money from companies and people by making unjustified and, many times, silly complaints.
-Many lawyers in the United States only take this kind of liability cases as they are so profitable.
+These never amounted to anything, but I can attest that there are people out there looking at how they can get money from companies and people by making unjustified and, often, silly complaints.
+Many lawyers in the United States only take this kind of liability case as they are profitable.

-Depending on what country you are located in, if the complaint is serious, the US courts or US lawyers may even come after you via your own laws and legal system.
+Depending on what country you are located in, if the complaint is severe, the US courts or US lawyers may even come after you via your laws and legal system.

-For your own safety, we recommend that anyone looking to sell lamps or other products into the US or other markets have a product liability insurance policy.
-If you are an eCommerce store many insurance agents on the internet specialize in selling to small eCommerce stores.
+For your safety, we recommend that anyone looking to sell lamps or other products in the US or other markets have a product liability insurance policy.
+If you are an eCommerce store, many insurance agents on the internet specialize in selling to small eCommerce stores.